vivid-planet/comet/.changeset/yellow-houses-talk.md

  });
 ```

--   Overriding a component's styles with `withStyles` is no longer supported.
+-   Overriding a component's styles using `withStyles` is no longer supported.
 Use the `sx` and `slotProps` props instead:

 ```diff
 -import { withStyles } from "@mui/styles";